alicediaslopes/Introduction-to-R-and-Posit/Download and install R and RStudio.md

 It also has a very friendly and supportive community of users.
 You can find countless free online courses, tutorials and forums that help people learning R.
 If you are completly new to coding, we suggest the Data Capentries' course ["R for Social Scientists"](https://preview.carpentries.org/r-socialsci/index.html).
 Still, it is important to remember that you will not become coder - we are still Social Scientists!
 At the beginning of your R journey, google will be your best friend and you will copy and paste - or use [ChatGPT](https://www.r-bloggers.com/2022/12/chatgpt-can-create-datasets-program-in-r-and-when-it-makes-an-error-it-can-fix-that-too/) -  codes from online resources.

-The **R software** looks like those coding programmes from 90s, in other words, it is not very user-friendly.
+The **R software** looks like those coding programmes from the 90s, in other words, it is not very user-friendly.
 If you decide to open R in your computer, you will get the following - scary - screen.

 <img
   src="Figures/R.png"